-You’re flying out of here, he told the young Icarus, who was curled up into a corner like a babe torn from the womb.
+You’re flying out of here, he told young Icarus, who was curled up into a corner like a babe torn from the womb.

 How? asked Icarus.